The Death of Contract: Decline and fall

-Chapter 4.
-Conclusions and Speculations
+Conclusions and speculations

 Gilmore begins the final chapter by stating that perhaps “we might say that what is happening is that ‘contract’ is being reabsorbed into the mainstream of ‘tort’”.
 The artificial divisions that were used to carve contract theory out of tort a hundred years ago have all but crumbled.
 With all of the exceptions in contract law, liability in contract is no longer very different from liability in tort, and the merging of damages is not far behind.
 Quite comically, Gilmore suggests that the merging of contracts and torts should be reflected in legal education in a class called “Contorts”.
 Gilmore pays heed to the justifications for creating a theory of contract in the first place.
 Around the start of the 20th century, the legal climate was one that feared legal individualism among the states, and therefore, a general theory of contract law was appealing as it could transcend state lines.
 At the same time, taking commercial issues and deciding them under contract law and the guise of “questions of law” kept them from being decided by inconsistent and unreliable juries.
 In closing, Gilmore notes the constantly changing tides of legal thought, and states that “Contract is dead - but who knows what unlikely resurrection the Easter-tide may bring?”

 Academic reactions

 Academic reactions to the book were generally positive upon its release, although some of its central theories about the trajectory of contract law were divisive.
-In hindsight, it is considered a predictive and sweeping work on the development of modern contract law.
+It is considered a predictive and sweeping work on the development of modern contract law.
+Contract law scholar Richard Danzig criticized law reviews for publishing numerous reviews of the book but none of Gilmore's casebook released that year, nor of articles making similar arguments.
+Perhaps anticipating this criticism, Gilmore wrote "the academic mind is usually a generation or so behind the judicial mind in catching on to such things."

+In a law review article accompanying the second edition, editor Ronald K. L. Collins argued the Gilmore was reviving Arthur Nussbaum's criticisms of the Restatement (First) of Conflict of Laws as imposing an overarching theory over inherently chaotic case law.
+Collins noted that Gilmore had used the teaching notes of his casebook co-authored with Friedrich Kessler to extend his criticisms of modern contract law further than Kessler was willing to support in the main text.